 This year I received a handful of requests to publish a recipe for classic traditional gingersnap cookies that are actually crunchy.

 Typically I enjoy more of a chewy cookie, but every once in a while I want that satisfying crunch of something sweet.
-I tweaked my Chewy Gingersnap recipe (which will be published in my upcoming cookbook!) to make them thin and crunchy.
+I tweaked my Chewy Gingersnap recipe (which are included in my cookbook!) to make them thin and crunchy.

 These cookies would also make a great base for ice cream sandwiches!
 In fact, my best friend Ashley from Baker by Nature sent me ice cream from Salt & Straw, our favorite ice cream shoppe, as an early Christmas gift.

 One of the flavors she sent was for Gingerbread Cookie Dough.
-I’m thinking I have to make ice cream sammies with these gingersnaps and that ice cream!!
+I’m thinking I have to make ice cream sandwiches with these gingersnaps and that ice cream!!

 Of course, they’re also marvelous on their own with a glass of milk or a cup of coffee or tea.

 A heavy amount of baking soda interacts with the molasses in this recipe to encourage spread.
 That same process allows cracks in the dough to develop where moisture escapes, creating that beautiful crackled appearance and crunchy texture.

 There’s also much more granulated sugar than brown sugar in this recipe.
 White sugar encourages more spread and has less moisture to make for a crisper cookie.